TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Signal Processing Subsystem.md

     ready to transmit within 500ms of being received \[4\].

-4. The subsystem SHALL operate using data samples at 100-200Hz from the Radar Infineon Demo BGT60UTR11AIP.
+4. The subsystem SHALL operate using data samples at 100-200Hz from the Radar (Infineon Demo BGT60UTR11AIP).

 ## Overview of Proposed Solution